2025 Special Census

 Q: Why was Aurora undercounted in 2020?

-A: In 2020, a perfect storm of undercounting errors was created by the COVID-19 Pandemic, the 2020 Presidential Election, and new, untested technology designed to count the population.
+A: In 2020, a perfect storm of circumstances, including the COVID-19 pandemic, the debate over inclusion of the citizenship question, and new, untested technology designed to count the population, all contributed to Aurora’s undercount.

-The Census Bureau's 2020 "Post Enumeration Survey" (PES) identified that the State of Illinois was undercounted by 1.97%, the African American population was undercounted by 3.30% nationwide, the Latino population was undercounted by 4.99% nationwide, and renters were undercounted by 1.48% nationwide.
+In the Census Bureau’s 2020 “Post Enumeration Survey,” the State of Illinois was said to be undercounted by 1.97%, while African American populations were undercounted by 3.30% nationwide and Latino populations were undercounted by 4.99% nationwide.
+Renters were also undercounted by 1.48% nationwide.

-The Census Bureau also instituted a new technique in 2020 called "Differential Privacy," making it impossible for cities to check the Bureau's work or to challenge its results.
+The Census Bureau also instituted a new counting technique called “Differential Privacy,” making it impossible for cities to check the Bureau’s work or challenge its results.

-All of these factors contributed to Aurora's undercount, which is why the Special Census is necessary to correct the City's population count.
+All of these factors greatly contributed to Aurora’s undercount, making the 2025 Special Census especially important to ensure Aurora is accurately counted.

 Q: Why should I respond to the Special Census?